WarrenWeckesser/experiments/c++/boost/tukeylambda/README.md

 (The red dotted line could also be used to refine the bracket, but it is not implemented in the C code.
-I haven't tested whether the slightly more expensive set up and computation of the bracket would be offset by what would probably be just one less iteraton of the numerically solver.)
+I haven't tested whether the slightly more expensive set up and computation of the bracket would be offset by what would probably be just one less iteraton of the numerical solver.)

 *Derivation of the bracketing curves*